youssefmkd/cybersecurity-portfolio/SIEM/case-study-itsybitsy.md

 ---

 ### Reflection
-I acquired practical experience in threat hunting through this authentic exercise conducted in Kibana.
-This exercise involved utilizing log analysis to detect and investigate security incidents.
-The skills I honed, such as examining data points and proxy logs, are directly applicable to real-life threat hunting scenarios.
+I gained hands-on experience in threat hunting through this Kibana-based exercise.
+By analyzing logs and investigating security incidents, I developed skills in examining data points and proxy logs, directly applicable to real-world SOC operations.

 ---